vishu1038/Hangman/README.md

 # Hangman
-A replica of popular game Hangman using C.
+A replica of popular game Hangman developed using C.